Domestic Violence Defense Attorney

 Professional & Experienced Lawyer – Available 24/7

 Belén Olmedo Guerra is known for providing aggressive defense representation for her clients throughout Phoenix.
 She has successfully handled a number of high-profile cases.
-For a free evaluation of YOUR case, call 602-715-0908 today.
+For a free case evaluation of your Arizona criminal charges, call 602-715-0908 today.

 - Sexual Abuse

 - Child Abuse

 - Elder Abuse